 Above: Makia, an Afghan woman journalist who fled Afghanistan after the Taliban's takeover, crossed the border Pakistan before resettling in Canada.
-CREDIT: MAKIA MONIR
+CREDIT: MAKIA ratio in South Asia.
+The few who remain in the country are working under severe restrictions, including on their dress and mobility.

-Srinagar on January 18, 2022, after it was forcibly shutdown following a raid by armed police.
+Opposite: A lock hangs at the gate of the closed Kashmir Press Club building in Srinagar on January 18, 2022, after it was forcibly shutdown following a raid by armed police.
 CREDIT: TAUSEEF MUSTAFA / AFP